kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - Looking back, I believe two men may have had intentions of getting me into a sexual relationship at the office.
 The first man "popped up" on the first day and I just got this awful feeling from him.
 It had been planned he would sit with us but then he didn't.
 A couple of weeks later another guy joins, the web developer, and sits in front of me.
 I liked him, not romantically obviously, but he seemed like a cool guy.
 I just wonder about him now... or maybe they were hoping something would happen and then they'd bring him in.
 He never replied to my messages after I left.
 - Also, Jo, another developer there was the husband of an Iyengar yoga teacher from Maida Vale, my yoga school.
 I wonder if he noticed what was going on for me?

+#### Trezor and other stuff

+- I remember this guy visiting us from Trezor.
+- I had been asked to attend this meeting; no particular reason why, they hated me.
+- I remember being interested in this curious contraption he had, which I thought was his private key thingumy, but he said it was his vaper.
+- I'm just wondering.
+Could I have been sedated at work?
+Is is possible?
+Are they THAT bold?

 ## December 2018

 - I'm heading off to France for Christmas by car.